JSeam2/COCSwap-Balancer/README.md

 ### Quickstart

+#### Deploying Chainlink Price Cache

+1. Run `yarn getRoundIds <chain> <delay seconds> <start timestamp> <end timestamp>` to populate the roundIds required to bootstrap the chainlink price cache.

+2. Deploy the chainlink price cache with the roundIds and delay.

+#### Deploying FeeManagerV2

 1. Deploy a Pool on Balancer

 2. In the Swap Fee Manager field set it to the Fee Manager Address listed below.

-3. Call `FeeManager.registerFeeConfig` with the appropriate parameters.
-Set `_verifier` to the right verifier.

 **Note 1:** `_scalingFactorDiv` is calculated via `2^param scale` via the circuit settings.
 `_scalingFactorMul` is needed to correct the values to the appropriate ranges as `FixedPoint.ONE` is `1e18` on Balancer.

 **Note 2:** Currently this function is gated via the EZKL team, DM jseam or other EZKL core team members to get a pool included.

-4. Run `packages/foundry/contracts/utils/cronjob.py`.
+4. Run `packages/foundry/contracts/utils/cronjob_v2.py`.
 You will also need to set the right secrets in `secrets.py`.
-This script is used to call `ChainlinkPriceCache.update` and to call `FeeManager.setStaticSwapFeePercentage`.
+This script is used to call `ChainlinkPriceCache.update` and to call `FeeManagerV2.updateFee` and `FeeManagerV2.publishFee`.

-**Note 1:** You may also DM jseam or other EZKL core team members to include the address into the existing running cronjob script.

-**Note 2:** You will need an API key to access Lilith to produce the proofs, please DM jseam or other EZKL core team members

 ### Base Contract Deployment